 Marsha P. Johnson

-After graduating high school, Marsha P. Johnson moved to New York City with $15, a bag of clothes, and a whole lot of big dreams.
-She soon met fellow trans woman Sylvia Rivera, and she taught her eventual lifetime friend how to survive the rough streets of New York in the 1960s, when homophobia and transphobia were still legally sanctioned.
+After graduating high school, Marsha P. Johnson moved to New York City with 15 dollars, a bag of clothes, and a whole lot of big dreams.
+She soon met fellow trans woman Sylvia Rivera, and Johnson taught her eventual lifetime friend how to survive the rough streets of New York in the 1960s, when homophobia and transphobia were still legally sanctioned.
 Marsha’s and Sylvia’s lives forever changed on June 28, 1969, when New York police raided the Stonewall Inn in their effort to shut down the gay bar.
 Johnson was one of the first Stonewall patrons to fight back, and this watershed event moved Johnson to participate in the nascent Gay Liberation Front.